Winthrop, Massachusetts: Transportation

+Bus service is provided by Paul Revere Transportation.
+Bus service in Winthrop began in 1940 following the closure of the Boston, Revere Beach and Lynn Railroad (known as the "Narrow Gauge") which had a Winthrop Branch (1877–1940) with nine stations.

+A water transportation dock is located at the public landing and provides ferry service across Boston Harbor.
+The MBTA operates the service seasonally between Winthrop, Logan Airport, and Central Wharf, and Fan Pier in the Seaport District.

 Utilities

 Located on Great Head (Water Tower Hill) is the Winthrop Water Tower.
 It is a red, white, and blue striped tower capable of holding 1 e6USgal of water.
 It is maintained by Winthrop's Water Department.